ramishajamshaid/TidyNote/README.md

 TidyNote is a full-stack notes and productivity web application designed to make creating, organizing, and managing personal notes simple and convenient.

-The project was built to practice and demonstrate full-stack web development using the MERN stack, including authentication, REST APIs, database operations, and a responsive React dashboard.
+The project was built to practice and demonstrate full-stack web development using the MERN stack, including authentication, REST APIs, database operations, rich text editing, error handling, and a responsive React dashboard.

 ## Features

 * User registration and login
 * JWT-based authentication
+* Access and refresh token handling
 * Protected dashboard routes
 * Create, read, update, and delete notes
 * User-specific notes